What is "Logon as Batch job"?

 However, you might have noticed that the security policy already includes that user.
 If you were adding a user, you would do that here.

-It won't hurt anything to click "Check Names" if you have never done this before.
-Chances are, if you entered the domain and username correctly, you wouldn't have a problem.
+It won't hurt to click "Check Names" if you have never done this before.
+If you entered the domain and username correctly, you shouldn't have a problem.

 A note on interactive processes